Showing posts with label italian. Show all posts

 2025 Ferrari 12Cilindri interior

 The Ferrari 12Cilindri was designed with inspiration from past models.
 The 12Cilindri's fastback styling harks back to the Monza model.
 The front view is a tribute to the 365 GTB4.
 The rear design was inspired by the triangular shape of the Testarossa.
 The interior, meanwhile, dons Ferrari's dual-cockpit layout from the Roma and the Purosangue to make it more driver-focused.
-Complimented with the handcrafted materials in the making of sports seats and trim, the 12Cilindri shows its true colors as contemporary art on four wheels.
+Complemented with the handcrafted materials in the making of sports seats and trim, the 12Cilindri shows its true colors as contemporary art on four wheels.

 Powering the 12Cilindri is the 6.5L V12 engine with Direct Injection lifted from the 812 Competizione.
 It produces 830PS of power and 678Nm of torque.
 Mated to an 8-speed F1 DCT and weighing nearly one-and-a-half tons, it does 0-100kph in 2.9 seconds and flat-out at 340kph.
 That's supercar quick in Super GT standards.

-Being a road-focused GT car, going through the open roads is the main specialty but for the 12Cilindri, that's not the case because while being an excellent road car, it incorporates Ferrari's F1 know-how to make it vaguely usable on the track.
-It takes a Charles Leclerc-level driver to get a good grip on its dynamic character and with notable track-honed gizmos such as the brake-by-wire, ABS Evo, and the new SSC 8.0, among many other useful gadgets in store, the 12Cilindri is too addictive to be ignored or fully satisfied.
+Being a road-focused GT car, going through the open roads is the main specialty, but for the 12Cilindri, that's not the case because while being an excellent road car, it incorporates Ferrari's F1 know-how to make it vaguely usable on the track.
+It takes a Charles Leclerc-level driver to get a good grip on its dynamic character, and with notable track-honed gizmos such as the brake-by-wire, ABS Evo, and the new SSC 8.0, among many other useful gadgets in store, the 12Cilindri is too addictive to be ignored or fully satisfied.

 2025 Aston Martin Vanquish